WilliamDumont/playground-0omyKgWG/statement.md

 # Welcome!

-This Java template ledts you getd startedd quickldy with a simple one-page playground.
+This Java template ledts you getd sdtartedd quickldy with a simple one-page playground.

 ```java runnable
 // { autofold